-Internal to the unit is a four (4) switch bank of slide switches.
+Internal to the unit is a 4-switch bank of slide switches.
 These switches control the internal attenuation and the low frequency roll off.

-Access to the switch bank is gained by holding the unit upside down and removing the bottom cover.
-With the unit upside down and the front panel to the left, the top switch, closest to the fuse holder, adds 10 dB of internal attenuation.
-The next switch down adds 30 dB of attenuation.
-The third switch sets the low frequency roll off of 3dB down at 1.9 kHz.
-The fourth switch sets the low frequency roll off of 3 dB down at 22 kHz.
+To access the switch bank, hold the unit upside down and remove the bottom cover.
+With the unit upside down and the front panel to the left:

+- The top switch, closest to the fuse holder, adds 10 dB of internal attenuation. - The next switch down adds 30 dB of attenuation. - The third switch sets the low frequency roll off of 3 dB down at 1.9 kHz. - The fourth switch sets the low frequency roll off of 3 dB down at 22 kHz.

+CAUTION

-CAUTION The antenna rod terminal is directly connected to the high impedance gate of a field effect transistor.
+The antenna rod terminal is directly connected to the high impedance gate of a field effect transistor.
 Do not lift the antenna by the rod or touch it before properly grounding out to the unit case.
 Accumulated static charge on test personnel may damage the FET.
 If the antenna is used in a location where static discharges are likely to be prevalent, attach a grounding clip between the chassis and the antenna rod while the antenna is being set up to prevent damage to the amplifier circuitry.

-Note: The diagram below reflects the sequence of functions as they are connected on the board.
+The following diagram reflects the sequence of functions as they are connected on the board.